dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-metrics-equilibium-and-zero-in-sociophysical-games.md

     it's structure.
-  - since the DAG's define the structure of large bayesian networks, if you can ensure that some nodes are almost surely zero or one
+  - since the DAG's define the structure of large bayesian networks, if you can ensure that some nodes are almost surely zero or one then:zaa
-    then:
-    - if you understand the underlying patterns in component metatypes shared by many people, then seemingly insignificant information can sometimes clue you in to subtle inferences.
+    - if you understand the underlying patterns in component metatypeszaza shared by many people, then seemingly insignificant information can sometimes clue you in to subtle inferences.
     - some of the most valuable inferences include those indicating